 Flatten and Resize your Design

-Do you remember the talk we had about the linetype, fill, and flatten?
-Since we are done with all of the designing, we need to tell Cricut that all of the images, text, and shapes need to be Print then Cut.
+Do you remember the talk we had about “Operation” and “Flatten”?
+Since we are done with all the designing, we need to tell Cricut that all images, text, and shapes need to be “Print Then Cut.”

-If you look at the layers panel – on the right – you will see that not all of the elements have the Print then Cut attribute; Some of them have only the cut option.
+If you look at the layers panel (on the right), you will see that not all the elements have the “Print Then Cut” attribute; some are set to “Basic Cut.”

 Notice that after flattening, you only have ONE layer!

-Now, that we are done with the designing process, click on that Make it now button.
+Now that we finished with the designing process, click “Make it.”